RasaHQ/rasa-demo/data/nlu/nlu.md

 - what is rasa x enterprise
 - what is the enterprise edition
 - what's the rasa x enterprise edition
+- please provide information on your enterprise package
+- what is rasa enterprise
+- rasa enterprise
+- tell me about rasa enterprise
+- rasa enterprise please
+- more info about enterprise

 ## intent:ask_faq_is_programming_required
 - Does rasa require programming knowledge